 During library operating hours, returned items should be left on the Circulation Desk or placed in the book drop inside the library except for RESERVE items.
 To avoid unwanted overdue charges DO NOT RETURN RESERVE ITEMS TO THE BOOK DROP.
 An after-hours book drop is located just outside the main entrance of the library and is to be used only when the library is closed.
 It is OK to place audio-visual materials in the book drop.
 Items placed in the outside book drop will be counted as having been returned the day the library was last open.

 The Circulation Manager reserves the right to recall an item that is needed for the support of the current curriculum.
 If such a request is made, please return the item immediately.
+Failure to return recalled items within three days will incur a fine of $1.00 per day for a maximum of five days.

-Study carrel reservations are limited to TMC students only.
+Study carrel reservations are limited to TMU students only.
 Reservations will be made for designated study carrels on the second floor and are limited to a period of one week.
 However, the student may request an extension from the Circulation Manager.
 Each extension will be considered on a week to week basis.

 The student must also abide by these policies: